Shelger/Shelger/README.md

 🧒
 I am current MSCS student at the University of San Francisco.
-    I has a bachelor's degree in Mechanical Engineering and a master's degree in Business, which means I has a interdisciplinary background.
+    I have a bachelor's degree in Mechanical Engineering and a master's degree in Business, which means I has a interdisciplinary background.
 Machine learning was a major field, and now I am also good at Full-stack development.
-    I am finding an software development internship in Summer 2023.
-Thank you for spending time on reviewing my profile!
+    I am...
+    - Objective: Seeking a summer internship in software engineering.
+    - Past industrial experience in web application development.
+    - Outstanding Technical and Research ability.
+    - Proactive and self-motivated team player with strong communication skills.

 <!--